OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 * ``disk-snapshot-create``, ``disk-snapshot-revert``, ``disk-snapshot-delete``, ``disk-snapshot-rename``: Allows the user to take snapshots of the disk states and return to them during the VM life-cycle.
 It is also possible to rename or delete snapshots.
 * ``disk-saveas``: Exports VM disk (or a previously created snapshot) to an Image in an OpenNebula Datastore.
 This is a live action.

-.. warning:: Disk snapshost might have different limitations depending on the hypervisor.
+.. warning:: Disk snapshots might have different limitations depending on the hypervisor.
 Please check the limitations of the specific virtualization driver you're using to ensure this feature is available before using it.

 .. _vm_guide_2_disk_snapshots_managing: